 Step 3: Recover an unsaved PowerPoint file

-Next, open the file to check whether it’s actually the unsaved PowerPoint file.
+Next, open the file to check whether it’s actually the unsaved PowerPoint file you want to recover.
 To recover the file, simply save it to another location on your computer.

-As of Office version 2010, PowerPoint offers an integrated function to recover an unsaved PowerPoint.
-To make use of this function, proceed as follows:
+PowerPoint provides a feature to recover an unsaved PowerPoint.
+To make use of this feature, proceed as follows:

 Step 1: Show last-used files